Impact of ParentCorps

 Several government and nonprofit organizations endorse ParentCorps as an evidence-based early childhood intervention.

-Blueprints for Healthy Youth Development, considered the most rigorous registry of evidence-based positive youth development programs, reviewed ParentCorps evidence.
-ParentCorps received the highest rating for evidence with suggestions about using Head Start funding for financing implementation.
+Blueprints for Healthy Youth Development, considered the most rigorous registry of evidence-based positive youth development programs, awarded ParentCorps the highest rating for evidence with suggestions about using Head Start funding for financing implementation.

 The National Center on Parent, Family, and Community Engagement, part of the U.S. Department of Health and Human Services, includes ParentCorps in its Compendium of Parenting Interventions, a resource that helps schools, early childhood programs, community-based organizations, and other stakeholders understand the evidence behind parenting interventions for families of young children.

-The nonprofit, nonpartisan research center Child Trends lauds ParentCorps as an evidence-based intervention that improves outcomes for young children.
+The nonprofit, nonpartisan research center Child Trends highlights ParentCorps as an evidence-based intervention that improves outcomes for young children.

 The Parenting Curricula Review Database, published by the Office of Head Start Early Childhood Learning and Knowledge Center, lists ParentCorps as one of 28 highlighted center-based parenting curricula.
 ParentCorps meets the highest level of evidence in this database designed to assist Head Start and Early Head Start programs to choose a research-based parenting curricula to meet the Head Start program performance standards.